 Auld Spells blends psychotropic sounds with dreampop undertones.
-The Edinburgh-based five piece is made up of lead singer and guitarist Tommy Danbury, keyboardist Rob Spellsman, drummer Peter Wilson of the band Rome and Murray and Sandy Raeburn of the Raeburn Brothers on guitar and bass.
-The band’s reverb-drenched melodies – in the vein of Beach House, Neil Young, Nick Cave, My Bloody Valentine and Slowdive – brew a sonic tonic for strange times.
+The Edinburgh-based five piece is made up of lead singer and guitarist Thomas Danbury, keyboardist Rob Spellsman, Jamie Hunter guitar, Peter Wilson Drums and Nicoletta Louca on bass.
+The band’s reverb-drenched melodies recall Beach House, Neil Young, Nick Cave, My Bloody Valentine and Slowdive.

-You can listen to all five tracks on the private soundcloud playlist below.
+You can listen to all our tracks on the Soundcloud playlists below.

 “The Moon, it’s just an excellent tune…feels like it could be in a David Lynch film…that’s my kind of soundtrack.” – Vic Galloway, BBC Radio Scotland